Hi-Way DinerJoey Korom

 36" h x 36" w x 2" d |12 lbs.
 3 oz.

-Joey Korom is an abstract expressionist painter who has been a practicing artist for 50 years.
-He experiments with media, colors, and textures to produce artwork that is “purely optical;” that is, artwork meant to engage the viewer, visually and emotionally, without employing any associations outside of the work itself.
-Joey is passionate about this expressive type of abstraction, an artistic mode that escapes the rules of perspective and realism.
-His educational and professional background is in architecture, which he considers to be “the father of all arts.”
-The use of line, shape, and proportion in Joey’s work is visibly influenced by his experience as an architect, but he seeks to avoid the rigidity involved in architectural draftsmanship.
+Artist Joey Korom paints abstract expressionist pieces and has been a practicing artist for 50 years.
+"I make art that is purely optical—art meant to engage the eye and the mind of the viewer without employing any associations outside of the work itself," says Joey.
+His educational and professional background in architecture inspires him and informs his current visual arts practice.
+The use of line, shape, and proportion in Joey’s work is visibly influenced by his work experience, but he avoids the rigidity involved in structural draftsmanship.
 He focuses instead on underlying structure, seductive color, and loose brushwork.
-The artist sees his style as a personal liberation from the demands of architectural drawing, and yet, he’s never lost the disciplines he was taught.
+Joey sees his style as a personal liberation from the demands of architectural drawing, and yet, he never lost the disciplines he was taught.
+He works from his home studio, a clean and organized space, and listens to classical or jazz music.
+He stores his finished works in an adjacent room—a three-seasoned porch that holds up to sixty pieces at a time.
+Outside of painting, Joey is an architectural photographer, writer, and architectural historian.